Speaker Series

 Slavery in Gwinnett

-Dr. Michael Gagnon, Associate Professor of History at the Georgia Gwinnett College, shares his research and findings he and his students have transcribed from the slave census from 1850 and beyond and details from Gwinnett slaves and slave owners.
+Listen to Dr. Michael Gagnon, Associate Professor of History at the Georgia Gwinnett College, as he shares his research and findings both he and his students have transcribed from the slave census from 1850 and beyond and details from Gwinnett slaves and slave owners.

 Pre-Gwinnett — The Georgia Frontier

-Historian and Gwinnett Historical Society member, Mary Frazier Long, along with guest speaker, James D'Angelo share some history and facts about 'pre-Gwinnett' and specifically their historical perspective on early settlers and Indians-in-their-midst prior to 1818, with particular attention to Hog Mountain and Fort Daniel.
+Historian and Gwinnett Historical Society member, Mary Frazier Long, along with guest speaker, Dr. James D'Angelo share some history and facts about 'pre-Gwinnett' and specifically their historical perspective on early settlers and Indians-in-their-midst prior to 1818, with particular attention to Hog Mountain and Fort Daniel.
+Dr. D’Angelo, a retired archaeologist, has conducted numerous archaeological surveys of Gwinnett’s cultural resources.

 200 Years of Snellville History